 Trained Educators Make a Difference

-Effective special needs education relies heavily on skilled professionals.
+Effective special needs education depends on skilled professionals.
 Special education teachers, therapists, and support staff are trained to:

 Collaboration With Families